takeshixx/knxmap/README.md

 # KNXmap

 A tool for scanning and auditing KNXnet/IP gateways on IP driven networks.
-In addition to search and identify gateways KNXmap allows to scan for devices on the KNX bus via KNXnet/IP gateways.
+KNXnet/IP defines Ethernet as physical communication media for KNX (EN 50090, ISO/IEC 14543).
+KNXmap also allows to scan for devices on the KNX bus via KNXnet/IP gateways.
+In addition to scanning, KNXmap supports other modes to interact with KNX gateways like monitor bus messages or write arbitrary values to group addresses.

 ## Compatibility

 KNXmap is based on the [asyncio](https://docs.python.org/3/library/asyncio.html) module which is available for Python 3.3 and newer.
-Users of Python 3.3 must install `asyncio` from [PyPI](https://pypi.python.org/pypi), Python 3.4 ships it in the standard library by default.
-Therefore KNXmap requires Python 3.3 or any newer version of Python.
+Users of Python 3.3 must install `asyncio` from [PyPI](https://pypi.python.org/pypi), Python 3.4 ships it in the standard library.

-## KNX

-KNX is a standardized (EN 50090, ISO/IEC 14543), OSI-based network communications protocol for building automation.
-KNX is the successor to, and convergence of, three previous standards: the European Home Systems Protocol (EHS), BatiBUS, and the European Installation Bus (EIB or Instabus).
-The KNX standard is administered by the [KNX Association](https://www.knx.org/knx-en/index.php). ([Source](https://en.wikipedia.org/wiki/KNX_\(standard\)))

-### KNXnet/IP

-KNXnet/IP defines Ethernet as physical communication media.
-It basically allows administrators to manage KNX bus devices via IP driven networks.

-**Note**: Unfourtunately the standard is proprietary which makes it impossible to be included in this repository.

 ## Usage